Top 10 Tips for Dressing Smart for your College Admissions Interview

 Donna Dilley, etiquette consultant, shares her top ten tips for students who wish to dress to impress:

-- Have you seen American Idol’s Atlanta try-outs performing “Pants on the Ground“.
+- Have you seen American Idol’s Atlanta try-out rendition of “Pants on the Ground?”
 If not, go to YouTube and check it out.
 Gentlemen, please wear your pants with a belt and keep underwear hidden from public view.
 Ladies, please check clothes for proper fit also.

 - Leave hats, flip-flops, sunglasses, graphic T-shirts and jeans at home.